pancelor/necrodancer-level-translator/README.md

     $ python3 necro_level_editor_helper.py example dungeon.txt

-The two arguments to the translator are 1) the directory where your dungeon and level files are saved, and 2) the name of your dungeon file.
+The two arguments to the translator are:

+1. the directory where your dungeon and level files are saved
+2. the name of your dungeon file.

 ## faq: